WICG/bundle-preloading/subresource-loading.md

 #### For servers

-- Web servers, as well as optimizing/caching intermediaries such as CDNs, should be able to implement the appropriate serving side of resource bundles within reasonable resource constraints.
+- Web servers, as well as optimizing/caching intermediaries such as CDNs, should be able to implement the appropriate serving side of resource bundles within reasonable resource constraints and without being required to buffer the entire bundle.
-- The serving logic should be somehow "commoditized" and not require a lot of extra work to get going (unlike HTTP/2 PUSH).
+- The serving logic should be simple enough to be "commoditized" and not require complex logic to get right (e.g. unlike HTTP/2 PUSH):
-- Protocols must be stateless, with the server not having to remember what an individual client's cache contains.
+  - Protocols must be stateless, with the server not having to remember what an individual client's cache contains, nor previous bundles/files a certain site has served in the past.
   - Deployment of static content using resource bundles to servers should be possible simply by copying files over, for a server which supports resource bundles.
-Deployment should be stateless: the server shouldn't have to remember anything about the previous version of the site.

 #### For browsers

 - Graceful degradation should be possible in multiple ways:
-    - Always: Sites which use resource bundles transparently fall back to
+    - Always: Sites which use resource bundles transparently fall back to loading the resources individually for non-supporting sites.
     - Optionally (decision of the build infrastucture): Various forms of feature detection (client-side and server-side) can note the lack of resource bundle support and serve a emulated bundle format when appropriate.
 - Resource bundle loading should be reasonable to implement, fitting into something related to browsers' existing fetching and caching architectures while providing performance benefits in practice.